cl1ents/minesweeper-sdl/README.md

         └───optional
 ```

-then feel free to compile :troll:
+then feel free to compile :trollface:

+sorry for not using submodules